 - 1 tablespoon milk

-- Salt and pepper
+- salt and pepper

-- 4 ounces pepper jack cheese, grated
+- 4 ounces (113 g) pepper jack cheese – grated

-- Spray olive oil
+- olive oil

-- Cut cooked tortillas in half.
+- Cut 5 cooked flour tortillas in half.

 - Place a spoonful of sausage/egg mixture along the straight edge of half a tortilla.
 Sprinkle with cheese.
 Roll up tightly starting with straight side.
-(See picture above.)
-Any leftover filling can be stuffed into the ends of flautas already rolled.

 - Serve immediately with salsa and/or guacamole.